 The modern workplace has grown far beyond the traditional walls of bricks-and-mortar headquarters.
 Technology now allows employees to work not just from a desk at the home office, but from anywhere in the world, doing business as usual.

-The demand to work remotely isn’t going away.
-Some companies have already moved to a “virtual office” model in which all employees work remotely.
-While that’s not the widespread norm, the approach is proving to be successful.
+The demand to work remotely isn’t going away; it's growing.
+Many companies have moved to a “virtual office” model in which all employees work remotely, and the approach is proving to be successful.
 In the future, it’s likely that an increasing number of workers will conduct business outside the office, even if just part of the time.